qmk/qmk_firmware/keyboards/ibm/model_m/ctrl_m/readme.md

 Flashing example for this keyboard:

     make ibm/model_m/ctrl_m:default:flash

-Or if you use the QMK tool:

-    qmk compile -kb ibm/model_m/ctrl_m -km default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).